Mukesh61/mukesh61.github.io/projects.md

 - **Outcome:**
   1. An end-to-end automation pipeline that reduces manual intervention and ensures timely processing of data.
   2. Elimination of human errors in repetitive tasks like email handling, file downloading, and data enrichment.
   3. Prototype was created using Python and Rest API which got repurposed as backup solution in case of Uipath service is down.
+  4. Saved 800K dollars with enrich data which helped analyst to make better decision.

 ### **6. Sybase IQ to Amazon Redshift Data Warehouse Migration**
 - **Objective:** The migration of 2000+ tables from Sybase IQ to Redshift using AWS Glue with Python shell and Spark demonstrates a robust approach to modernizing data platforms.